Belva Gaertner: Stage and screen adaptations

-Watkins used Belva Gaertner's story as part of the inspiration for her play Chicago; Roxie Hart, the lead character in Chicago, is a former entertainer who blames her crime on jazz, liquor and guns (Hart's backstory was adapted from an unrelated murder case, that of Beulah Annan).
+Watkins used Belva Gaertner's story as part of the inspiration for her play Chicago; Velma Kelly is a former entertainer who claims she can't remember a thing regarding the murders of her sister and husband.
+The pair were having an affair.
+Roxie Hart, the lead character in Chicago, is a chorine who blames her crime on jazz, liquor and guns (Hart's backstory was adapted from an unrelated murder case, that of Beulah Annan).
 Gaertner attended the 1927 opening of Chicago in Chicago, Illinois.

 The play has since been adapted into a 1927 silent film, 1975 stage musical, and 2002 movie musical (which won the Academy Award for Best Picture), all by that name, as well as the 1942 romantic comedy film Roxie Hart.
 The 1975 musical and its 2002 film adaptation relied on some of Gaertner's story to flesh out the character of Velma Kelly, who in Watkins's original play was a minor character.
 Her case was also covered on an episode of Deadly Women on Investigation Discovery in 2021.